jcrist/msgspec/docs/source/index.rst

 ``msgspec`` is a fast and friendly implementation of the `MessagePack
 <https://msgpack.org>`__ protocol for Python 3.8+.
 In addition to
-serialization/deserialization, it supports runtime message validation using schemas defined via Python's `type annotations`_.
+serialization/deserialization, it supports message validation using schemas defined via Python's `type annotations`_.

 .. code-block:: python